-Classification: Student Services Professional II Anticipated Hiring Salary: $4,610 per month CSU Salary Schedule Hours: Full-time / 40 hours per week FLSA: Exempt
+Classification: Student Services Professional II Anticipated Hiring Salary: $4,610 mo.
+CSU Salary Schedule Hours: Full-time / 40 hours per week FLSA: Exempt

-Priority Screening Date: Extended!
-Priority Screening Date is May 14, 2023 Recruitment Status: Open Until Filled
+Priority Screening Date: Apply Today!
+Priority Screening Date is extended to September 20, 2023 Recruitment Status: Open Until Filled

 Powered by an inspiring Founding Vision Statement, California State University, Monterey Bay (CSUMB) is a mid-sized comprehensive baccalaureate and masters granting university whose staff and faculty help transform student lives through a focus on student success and engagement through project-based learning, service learning in its regional community, and the promotion of multicultural and global perspectives on and beyond campus.
 CSUMB is both a Minority Serving Institution (MSI) and a Hispanic Serving Institution (HSI) and has a vibrant, diverse student body of over 7,400 students.
 The university's Strategic Plan prioritizes inclusive excellence through recruiting and investing in the development of a diverse body of faculty, staff, and administrators.
 CSUMB's sustainability initiative is to be carbon neutral by 2030.
 The university's faculty and staff, many of whom live in the East Campus housing development, appreciate living and working so close to the shores of the beautiful Monterey Bay.
 As one of the 23 campuses in the California State University (CSU) system, CSUMB offers excellent benefits, including access to below-market-rate campus housing and competitive salaries for faculty and staff.